January 13, 2014

 A horizontal crack was also discovered about 2 feet above the intersection of the wall and the conical floor slab at the bottom of the bin.
 In this lower region of the bin, a strip of concrete, about 1 foot wide, was delaminated on the inside wall parallel to the crack.
 A 3-feet long section of the wall was damaged full width (Photo #2).

-We believe the damage was caused from differential grain load pressures between bins when charging and discharging the grain, differential foundation movements, and lack of vertical steel.
+We believe the damage was caused by differential grain load pressures between bins when charging and discharging the grain, differential foundation movements, and lack of vertical steel.

 The repair solution was driven by harvest time schedules and budgets.